 The Educational Psychology program at the University of Southern Maine prepares graduates for careers as Board Certified Behavior Analysts (BCBAs) in school and behavioral health settings.

 The Educational Psychology program emphasizes the principles of learning and the applications of evidence-based behavioral strategies to promote academic, social-emotional, and behavioral success for all learners.
 The program therefore imparts the knowledge and skills required to (a) conduct behavioral assessments, (b) design interventions that facilitate the acquisition of skills and the reduction of behaviors that interfere with learning, (c) implement and evaluate the effectiveness of interventions, and (d) provide behavior analytic consultation and supervision services.

 The USM Educational Psychology program offers two programs of study:

 - Certificate in Applied Behavior Analysis (24 credits)

 - Master of Science in Educational Psychology: Applied Behavior Analysis Concentration (36 credits)

 Both programs of study are offered fully online (synchronous delivery) and on site.
-Students have the flexibility to attend class sessions on the USM campus or using distance learning technology.
+Students have the flexibility to attend scheduled class sessions on the USM campus or using distance learning technology.